ojdunn/android-2048-game/README.md

 # 2048 Number Sliding Game for Android

 A clone of the popular 2048 number sliding game.
 Move a grid of even numbers to reach a sum of 2048.

 The game starts with a few random cells filled with even numbers.
 The player makes a move by sliding the board left, right, up, or down.
 The numbers will then slide the respective direction.
 If a number collides with an equal number, the two numbers will sum into one cell towards the direction chosen.
-With each move one new number will randomly appear on a cell.
+With each move one new number will appear on a random cell.
 The game is over when no more moves can be taken because the board is full or a winning sum of 2048 has been made in any cell.

+As games are played all user data is saved while the application is open.
+User data includes number of email, wins, losses, and total moves.
+It is displayed at the top of the game screen.

 Use of API 32, supporting back to API 29, using Kotlin, Firebase backend.

 The code itself is well documented as well.

-In progress.

 ## Links